Yokohama War Cemetery

 CWGC staff at work on a quieter day, tending our only Japanese war cemetery.

 Yokohama War Cemetery is 9 kilometres west of the city centre on Jido-Yuenchi-Dori, Hodogaya Ward, which branches about 300 metres left off the old Tokaido highway.
 The best way to reach the Cemetery is by taking the number 53 bus (correct as at 24/7/2019), which departs every 20 to 30 minutes from Hodogaya Railway Station, approximately 4 kilometres away.
 To locate the bus stop, leave the railway station via the ‘East’ exit, in the direction of Tokaido Highway.
 It is on the opposite side of the Highway and can be accessed via the pedestrian bridge.
 When boarding, please let the driver know that you need the bus stop at Nagatadai Kouen Mae (永田台公園前) and will be visiting ‘Yokohama War Cemetery’ (‘英連邦墓地eirenpobochi’).
 On arrival at Nagatadai Kouen Mae, you should follow the road for approximately 100 metres, in the direction that the bus was travelling.
-The Cemetery is located on the left-hand side of the road and is marked by two brick pillars and a metal gate.
+The Cemetery is located on the right-hand side of the road and is marked by two brick pillars and a metal gate.
 There is also a sign outside the Cemetery, showing the CWGC logo and ‘Commonwealth War Cemetery Yokohama’ written in English.
 The Cemetery’s address is 238 Karibachō, Hodagaya-Ku, Yokohama 240.
 Yokohama Post War Plot is situated in Yokohama War cemetery and is reached by going up through the United Kingdom Section, up the steps to the Indian Section and then following a sloping path.

 YOKOHAMA WAR CEMETERY was constructed by the Australian War Graves Group after the Second World War and contains the graves of Commonwealth servicemen who died in Japan as prisoners of war or with the occupying forces after the war.
 It comprises of four main parts; the United Kingdom section, the Australian section, the Canadian and New Zealand section and the Indian Forces 1939-1945 section.